 Hope you have a fantastic time [insert holiday plans].
 I wanted to take this opportunity to thank you—it’s been a pleasure working with you for the last [X months/years].
 Not only have you taught me [lesson you’ve learned from boss], but you’ve also been incredibly [helpful, patient, inspiring, responsive, supportive].
 I’m really looking forward to continuing to learn from you!

 Happy holidays, and thank you again,

 Sending a holiday card to a former boss is a great way to maintain that relationship.
-You never know when you’ll need a reference or a referral—or even a job at your old company!
+You never know when you’ll need a letter of recommendation or a referral—or even a job at your old company!

 Cap the number of co-worker holiday cards you write at 20.
 If you’re at a small startup, that could include everyone in the company; if you’re at a bigger business, that could just be the people in your department.
 But anything over 20 is craziness.

-Happy holidays, [Name]!
-It’s been really great [working with you/getting to know you] over the past [X months/years], and I’m looking forward to continuing in 2016.
+It’s been really great [working with you/getting to know you] over the past [X months/years], and I’m looking forward to continuing in 2019.

 There’s no need to write cards for all your old co-workers, but if there were any you were particularly close to or worked with frequently, it’s a nice gesture.
 Plus, if in the future you reach out for a favor, it won’t seem too out-of-the-blue.